Ghady-Abboud/ai-ml/README.md

 **Fundamentals** contains projects I created with the purpose of understanding different popular tech stacks utilized in Machine Learning

-**Intermediate** contains mini projets that demonstrate ability to work with pandas, scikit-learn, numpy, matplotlib...
+**Intermediate** contains mini projects that demonstrate ability to work with pandas, scikit-learn, numpy, matplotlib...

 **main** contains all the projects that demonstrate my depth of knowledge in different areas of Machine Learning.
-It could contain derivations and proofs of certains equations and their implementation from scratch as well as comparison and analysis with other known equations
+It could contain derivations and proofs of certain equations and their implementation from scratch as well as comparison and analysis with other known equations